Spring Practice Preview: Clemson secondary overhaul starts in spring

 |Tuesday, February 25, 2020 3:03 PM- -

-After coming up short in the national championship game, the expectations are still higher than ever and with spring practice kicking off in just over a week, it’s time to take a look at where Clemson stands position by position.
+After coming up short in the national championship game, the expectations are still higher than ever and with spring practice kicking off Wednesday, it’s time to take a look at where Clemson stands position by position.

 The Clemson secondary sees the biggest overhaul on the defensive side with three starters and four Tigers with 300-plus snaps gone from that run.